PoCInnovation/Workshops/p2p/7.Voting-system/README.md

     - Check if the voter had already voted and if the id is correct.
     - Add a `voteCount` for the proposal.

 > 💡 These functions require a wallet address.
-If you've written `anvil` before, you have account available to use.
+If you've did the previous step correctly, you have account available to use.
 Put one of the private keys in the `.env` file.

 - Code the `winningProposal` function, returning the proposal with the most `voteCount`.

 ### ✔️ **Validation**:

 If you can see all the proposals, vote for one and the winner is highlighted in green, congratulations, you have just made your first smart contract !

+## To go further

+You've just created a simple voting system smart contract !
+If you want to go further you can add some feature to your contract and styling the dApp !

 ## Authors